-Mr. Segall's extensive background in mergers and acquisitions, including as the Senior Managing Director and founder of Kidron Corporate Advisors LLC, a mergers and acquisitions corporate advisory boutique firm, his financial and investment banking experience, his educational background and the fact that he is an attorney all led the Board to conclude that he should serve as a director of Bel.
+Mr. Segall has an extensive background in mergers and acquisitions, including his experience as the Senior Managing Director and founder of Kidron Corporate Advisors LLC, a mergers and acquisitions corporate advisory boutique firm.
+Mr Segall received an AB in History from Columbia University and a JD from New York University Law School.
+His financial and investment banking experience, his educational background and the fact that he is an attorney all led the Board to conclude that he should serve as a director of Bel.